 Welcome to the Damp Pro website.
 If you are in need of honest, beneficial and comprehensive advice on all aspects of the eradication & prevention of rising damp, damp proofing, woodworm treatment & eradication of Dry Rot, then look no further.
-We have made it our family business for nearly 30 years to provide excellence throughout the damp and timber industry throughout Manchester, the North West and the UK.
+We have made it our family business for over 30 years to provide excellence throughout the damp and timber industry throughout Manchester, the North West and the UK.

 - To receive an Independent Damp and Timber Report

-- Fully Qualified CSRT Surveyors
+- Fully Qualified CSRT Surveyor

 - Full Members of the Property Care Association (PCA)